manoplas/mips/MIP41/MIP41c4-Subproposals/MIP41c4-SP28.md

 ### Motivation

-My position as a facilitator of Maker Talent comes about as the consequence of all the roles I have been through, from clinical Psychologist and Coach to Talent Manager and Recruiter in Tech Startups and Startups.
+My position as a facilitator of Maker Talent comes about as the consequence of all the roles I have been taken on, from clinical Psychologist and Coach to Talent Manager and Recruiter in Tech Startups.

 Leading this Core Unit will also mean contributing to the co-creation of how DAOs will manage talent pools and interact with them in the very-near future.

 I feel honoured of belong to the small bunch of people that believe that Blockchain can change the entire world we are living in.

-As I have mentioned in MIP39, I am currently limiting Maker Talent to recruitment exclusively, however, **in the future, I am planning to expand into other areas** impacting onboarding, training, contributor experience, retention and many more.
+As I have mentioned in MIP39, I am currently limiting Maker Talent to recruitment exclusively, however, **in the future, I am planning to expand into other areas** impacting onboarding, training, contributor experience, retention, and many more.

 ### Facilitator Commitment